National Route 39 (Costa Rica): Route and access

-When the north arc section is finished, it will allow access to Route 32, while there is also a pending design and construction of a link to Heredia through Santo Domingo.
+The north arc section allows access to Route 32, while there is also a pending design and construction of a link to Heredia through Santo Domingo.

 History

 In the latter half of the 1950s, the Housing and Urbanism National Institute (INVU), together with the Ministry of Public Works and Transport (MOPT), proposed the construction of the ring road.
 It was designated as a public interest project.
 Twenty years later the project was stalled, and a foreign United States agency suggested to expand the ring to outer districts, away from the city center of San José and its central districts of Carmen, Merced, Hospital, Catedral, Zapote and Mata Redonda.